ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

   return global_path;

-The remaining methods are not used but its mandatory to override them.
+The remaining methods are not used but it's mandatory to override them.
 As per the rules, we did override all but left them blank.

 2- Exporting the planner plugin
 -------------------------------

-Now that we have created our custom planner, we need to export our planner plugin so that it would be visible to the planner server.
+Now that we have created our custom planner, we need to export our planner plugin so that it will be visible to the planner server.
 Plugins are loaded at runtime and if they are not visible, then our planner server won't be able to load it.
 In ROS 2, exporting and loading plugins is handled by ``pluginlib``.

-Coming to our tutorial, class ``nav2_straightline_planner::StraightLine`` is loaded dynamically as ``nav2_core::GlobalPlanner`` which is our base class.
+Coming back to our tutorial, class ``nav2_straightline_planner::StraightLine`` is loaded dynamically as ``nav2_core::GlobalPlanner`` which is our base class.

 1. To export the planner, we need to provide two lines